 With the formation of the”Hut” a few things needed to be in place.
 Local Alaskan farmers and organic products.
 For us, this was key, as we planned to make almost everything from scratch.
 During the development of our menu, along came the idea of using Alaska Native fry bread instead of flat bread.
 A dear friend of ours, Josi Hudson, was kind enough to share her family recipe with us.
 We love you Josi, and you are truly missed!
 Your family recipe lives on.

-We want to thank each our of customers for the amazing support we have received during our second season.
+We want to thank each our of customers for the amazing support we have received during our third season.
 We cannot thank you enough!
-We look forward to seeing and serving you again in 2021.
+We look forward to seeing and serving you again in 2022.
 Until then, we hope that you buy local, eat well, and “Get Out of Your Rut”!